SoftUni-Internal/interactive-content/EN/08-XML-Processing/04-homework.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/Java-ORM-And-Spring-Data/09-XML-Processing-Homework.zip) **for this task.**

-Use the models and database structure you built for [the previous homework](https://videos.softuni.org/resources/java/Java-ORM-And-Spring-Data/08-DB-Advanced-JSON-Processing-Exercises-Resources.zip) for these exercises, along with the xml files you downloaded for the current tasks.
+Use the models and database structure you built for [the previous homework](https://videos.softuni.org/resources/java/Java-ORM-And-Spring-Data/08-DB-Advanced-JSON-Processing-Exercises-Resources.zip) for these exercises, along with the XML files you downloaded for the current tasks.

 **Import** the data from the provided files (**users.xml**, **products.xml**, **categories.xml**).